Antonio Guidi: Biography

 Born in Ferrara, Guidi began a career of acting in the 1950s.
 He originally wanted to become an architect but he did not pursue that vocation.
 He worked for two years at the Piccolo Teatro in Milan, then he became a stage actor.
 In addition, he also worked on radio and screen.
 He made his first ever film appearance in The Archangel starring Vittorio Gassman and on television, he made his debut on I legionari dello spazio.

 Guidi was also a professional voice actor.
 He was the official Italian voice of Peter Ustinov as well as dubbing Peter Falk and Dominic Chianese in most of their work.
 He was internationally renowned for performing the Italian voice of Lieutenant Colombo (portrayed by Peter Falk) in the last two seasons of Columbo since the death of Giampiero Albertini in 1991.
 He also voiced Prince John in the Italian-Language version of the 1973 animated film Robin Hood.

 After finishing his voice work on Colombo, Guidi retired in 2004, effectively ending his career.

 Death

-Guidi died in Bergamo on 17 October 2013, just 11 days before his 86th birthday.
+Guidi died in Bergamo on 17 October 2013, eleven days before his 86th birthday.